Renesauve/go-game/README.md

-Required to run on linx
+Required to run on linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 sudo apt-get install libx11-dev